 Your support matters.
-Here are some of the ways that your contributions will change lives, with examples from 2013 Community Fund recipients.
+Here are some of the ways that your contributions will change lives, with examples from past Community Fund recipients.

 Additionally, you may dedicate your donation to a colleague or friend.
 We will send a card acknowledging your gift to the person you’re honoring, or forward it to you to deliver personally.
 For more information on how to simplify your gift giving while doing good at the same time, please email Bill Pfeiffer.